Get These Blog Posts in Your Email Every Week—No Spam Ever

 I was suicidal, which means I was actively seeking ways to kill myself.

 I’m a coward, which means I was trying to find the easiest way out that I could.
-I figured I could overdose on opiates and benzodiazepines and then shoot myself in the head to ensure it was painless.

 I was too scared of surviving and having an even worse life than I thought I already had.